hasnat/redux-modules/docs/basics/creating-a-module.md

 The `initialState` is the initial state of the reducer for this piece of the state tree.

-The key/value paris in the `transformations` object represent each state transformation.
+The key/value pairs in the `transformations` object represent each state transformation.